ashsobeck/cloudwatch-to-slack/README.md

 You also need two environment variables attached to your Lambda function:

-channelName: the slack channel name that the message will be posted in
+channelName: the slack channel name that the message will be posted in (ie: general)

 kmsEncryptedHook: the KMS encrypted webhook URL from the slack URL

+OR

+hookUrl: just the webhook URL without the https:// protocol before the URL

+    If you want this, no need to read the next section, just create another environment variable that will

 ### To get a KMS key and encrypt the Slack webhook URL
 You will need to generate a KMS key from here: